 Do you want to know how much you can contribute to a Roth IRA this year?
+A Roth IRA calculator is an easy way to find out how much you can contribute.
 The main benefit of contributing to a Roth is you will be able to grow your investments tax-free.
 However, if you deposit money into your Roth IRA while no longer being eligible (or more than the allowable amount), the IRS may charge you a 6% penalty.

 This is where Roth IRA calculators come in.
 It can be an easy way to know how much you can contribute to a Roth.